Rubing: Production

-Rubing is made by mixing heated goat's milk and a souring agent, traditionally a mixture called năiténg (奶藤; lit. 'milk vine') made from a cultivated vine.
+Rubing is made by mixing heated goat's milk and a souring agent, traditionally a mixture called nǎiténg (奶藤; lit. 'milk vine') made from a cultivated vine.
 Rubing is a staple of the Bai and Yi ethnic minorities’ cuisines and is celebrated as one of Yunnan’s most distinctive dairy products.

 Preparation and serving

-Rubing is most often steamed with local ham or salt beef, or sometimes served pan fried with salt and chilli.
-It may also be stir fried with vegetables (typically a mix of broccoli and carrot), in a similar manner to how other mainland Chinese rural cuisine tends to stir-fry harder forms of tofu.^{photo} It is also pan fried and served with alternative flavourings such as dry chilli powder, salt, and Sichuan pepper powder.
+Rubing is most often steamed with local ham or salt beef, or sometimes served pan-fried with salt and chilli.
+It may also be stir-fried with vegetables (typically a mix of broccoli and carrot), in a similar manner to how other mainland Chinese rural cuisine tends to stir-fry harder forms of tofu.
+It is also pan-fried and served with alternative flavourings such as dry chilli powder, salt, and Sichuan pepper powder.

 Relationship to other cheeses

 Rubing is roughly similar to paneer and queso blanco, but with the aroma of fresh goat's milk.
-Its flavour profile is also comparable to Halloumi, sharing a similar flavour characteristic, mild saltiness, slightly tangy notes, ability to be grilled without melting.
+Its flavour profile is also comparable to halloumi, sharing a similar flavour characteristic, mild saltiness, slightly tangy notes, and the ability to be grilled without melting.